Ameobea/json_dotpath/README.md

 ### Special handling of Null

-JSON null in an object can transparently become an array or object by setting it's members (even nested), as if it was an empty array or object.
+JSON null can transparently become an array or object by setting it's members (even nested), as if it was an empty array or object.
 Whether it should become an array or object depends on the key used to index into it.

 - numeric key turns null into an array (only `0` and the special array operators are allowed,